-The word for "overcomer" is used 8 times in the book for believers-seven times (once for each church) in the letters to the churches and one final time in the new Jerusalem near the end.
-Does this term indicate a special category of believers or does it refer to all Christians?

-In each case Christ makes a promise to the person who overcomes ($\nu \iota \kappa \hat{\omega} \nu \tau \iota$ or $\nu \iota \kappa \hat{\omega} \nu$ nikon, from which we get our English word "victor"):
+Revelation uses the word "overcomer" 8 times for believers-seven times (once for each church) in the letters to the churches and one final time in the new Jerusalem (21:7).
+Does this term indicate a special category of believers, or does it refer to all Christians?
+In each case Christ makes a promise to the person who overcomes (vikũvti or vikũv nikon, from which we get our English word "victor"):

-Ephesus-Rev. 2:7 "He who has an ear, let him hear what the Spirit says to the churches.
-To him who overcomes, I will grant to eat of the tree of life which is in the Paradise of God."4
+Ephesus-Rev 2:7 "He who has an ear, let him hear what the Spirit says to the churches.
+To him who overcomes, I will grant to eat of the tree of life which is in the Paradise of God."

-Smyrna-Rev. 2:11 "He who has an ear, let him hear what the Spirit says to the churches.
+Smyrna-Rev 2:11 "He who has an ear, let him hear what the Spirit says to the churches.
 He who overcomes will not be hurt by the second death."

-Pergamum-Rev. 2:17 "He who has an ear, let him hear what the Spirit says to the churches.
+Pergamum-Rev 2:17 "He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes, to him I will give some of the hidden manna, and I will give him a white stone, and a new name written on the stone which no one knows but he who receives it."

-Thyatira-Rev. 2:26 "He who overcomes, and he who keeps my deeds until the end, to him I will give authority over the nations."
+Thyatira-Rev 2:26 "He who overcomes, and he who keeps my deeds until the end, to him I will give authority over the nations."

-Sardis-Rev. 3:5 "He who overcomes will thus be clothed in white garments; and I will not erase his name from the book of life, and I will confess his name before My Father and before His angels."
+Sardis-Rev 3:5 "He who overcomes will thus be clothed in white garments; and I will not erase his name from the book of life, and I will confess his name before My Father and before his angels."

-Philadelphia-Rev. 3:12 "He who overcomes, I will make him a pillar in the temple of My God, and he will not go out from it anymore; and I will write on him the name of My God, and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name."
+Philadelphia-Rev 3:12 "He who overcomes, I will make him a pillar in the temple of My God, and he will not go out from it anymore; and I will write on him the name of My God, and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name."

-Laodicea-Rev. 3:21 "He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne."
+Laodicea-Rev 3:21 "He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on his throne."

-All Believers-Rev. 21:7 "He who overcomes will inherit these things, and I will be his God and he will be my son."
+All Believers-Rev 21:7 "He who overcomes will inherit these things, and I will be his God, and he will be my son."

-How can every Christian overcome the evil of the age?
-The same word is used of Jesus Christ.
-Since he overcame death itself, each of us "on his team" also has overcome the world and will receive the above promises!
+How can a Christian overcome this evil age?
+Follow Jesus Christ.
+He overcame death itself, so each of us "on his team" can also overcome the world and receive these promises! "...

-"...
 The Lion that is from the tribe of Judah, the Root of David, has overcome so as to open the book and its seven seals" (5:5).